Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

   * Role separated daemons : we want a daemon to do one thing but doing it good.
 There are 6 of them but one is not compulsory.
   * Great flexibility : you didn't got that already?
 Alignak modules allow it to talk to almost everything you can imagine.

-  Those to points involve all the following :
+  Those two points involve all the following :

   * Data export to databases :